PHPExpertsInc/DataTypeValidator/README.md

 PHPExperts\DataTypeValidator\DataTypeValidator
  ✔ Can bulk validate a data array
+ ✔ Will return the name of the data validator logic
  ✔ Will return an array of invalid keys with explanations
  ✔ Will silently ignore data not in the rules
  ✔ Will silently ignore nullable rules with no data